 This is an important item to have to get sleep on long bus, train, or plane journeys.
 But it also serves a dual purpose for us to act as a pillow during camping trips.
 Foam neck pillows are great, but we recommend an inflatable neck pillow since it doesn't take up much space in your pack when not in use.
 This inflatable pillow receives high marks on Amazon, is inexpensive, and comes with an eye mask and ear plugs.

-Luggage and Travel Locks
+TSA-Approved Travel Locks

 Pen & Pad of Paper

-Travel Gear & Clothing Recommendations for What to Pack
+Travel Gear & Clothing Packing Checklist

 For the Legs